 Poor data quality or preparation

 AI and machine learning algorithms rely on data for training.
 Access to historical or training data is needed, and results must be checked.
 Plus, both quality and quantity of data are needed too.
 This is more of a concern at the start of using a new system or algorithm, since data is limited.
-But over time, this situation improves as more data becomes available.
+Over time and with increased use, the situation improves as more data becomes available.

 Avoiding AI bias

-Training needs to be carefully managed and checked to avoid AI bias leading to poor results.
-AI bias refers to the situation where the AI is wrongly trained to reflect human biases.
+Training needs to be carefully managed and checked to avoid AI bias, which could lead to poor results.
+AI bias refers to when AI is wrongly trained to reflect human biases.
 This could be due to human trainers or poor data.
 Facial recognition as part of KYC is one area that is particularly susceptible to this.

-Such biases are not intentional, of course, and they can be hard to pick up.
+Such biases are often not intentional, and can be hard to identify.
 Methods to avoid bias include preparing truly representative data sets, considering outputs rationally, and reviewing AI results against real data.